Sawyer Buckminster Fuller |

 Biomimetic wind sensing |

-Flight-weight sensor measures flight velocity on a fly-sized flapping-wing robot, with Andreas Haggerty (U.S. quarter shown for scale) (2013 paper in ICRA)
+Flight-weight sensor (yellow appendage at right) measures flight velocity on a fly-sized flapping-wing robot, with Andreas Haggerty (U.S. quarter shown for scale) (Fuller et al, ICRA 2013.)

 Insect-inspired visual motion control|

-Controlling inertial, fly-like dynamics using fans and a small number of visual sensors (video, 2011 paper in ROBIO)
+Controlling inertial, fly-like dynamics using fans and a small number of visual sensors (video, Fuller and Murray, ROBIO 2011.)

 Ink-jet fabricated Micro-electromechanical systems|

-Electrostatic motors, actuators, and an inductor fabricated using desktop printing technology (tip of a mechanical pencil shown for scale) (paper in JMEMS).
+Electrostatic motors, actuators, and an inductor fabricated using desktop printing technology (tip of a mechanical pencil shown for scale) (Fuller, Wilhelm, and Jacobson, JMEMS).

 Relation to R. Buckminster Fuller